lauringlab/RSV_amplicon_sequencing/README.md

 ### RSV-A
 - Uses hRSV/A/England/397/2017 as the reference (EPI_ISL_412866 on GISAID and PP109421.1 on Genbank).
 - Consists of 51 primer pairs.
+- All odd numbered pairs in pool 1 and even numbered primers in pool 2, except for primer pair 51 which is in pool 2.
+Amplicon 51 is at the 5' end of the genome.

+Primer Version V2.1
 - Amplicon 51 has alternative forward primers, and is not ~400 bp long.
 The first forward primer creates an amplicon that is ~580 bp long and the second primer creates an amplicon that is ~300 bp in length.
 This is something to keep in mind if filtering on read length for ONT sequencing.
 ![Primer Scheme](RSVA_scheme_plot.png)
 ### RSV-B